 You will need to fill out one or two forms.

 If your winnings are from multiple calendar years, you will need to file a tax return for each year.

 The process of recovering your winnings will take a minimum of 4-6 months, depending on the time of year when the application is submitted.

 During this time period, the IRS will review the documentation.
 If the IRS decides to conduct an audit, it will be necessary to have detailed and accurate records, including receipts, of your gaming activities.

 The staff at Bateman, Graham & Fitzpatrick are ready to offer assistance through this process to help you recover your winnings as soon as possible.

-Bateman Graham & Fitzpatrick Chartered Accountants are here to help!
+Bateman Graham & Fitzpatrick Chartered Professional Accountants are here to help!

 Contact us with any comments or questions and we’ll get back to you as soon as we can!
 We look forward to hearing from you.